 Bedbugs reproduce very fast, and they shed their skin several times throughout their life cycle, leaving previous shells behind.
 A female bed bug can lay up to 5000 eggs over a period of 6 months, just FYI.
 These pesky creatures live in cracks and crevices, furniture, walls, bedding and practically any nook they can find.

 Getting rid of bedbugs can be tedious and very frustrating because they can live without feeding on your blood for up to a year.
 So the best way to completely eliminate them is to have professionals step in.
-If you need help, we have the right guys for the job.
+If you need help with professional bed bug pest control, we have the right guys for the job.

 Beginning the Extermination